Murder in the First (TV series)

 Murder in the First is an American crime drama television series that originally aired on TNT.
 The series was created by Steven Bochco and Eric Lodal, and stars Taye Diggs and Kathleen Robertson.
 Set in San Francisco, the show follows a single case across an entire season.
 The series aired for three seasons from June 9, 2014 to September 4, 2016.
-This series was the last produced by Bochco before his death in 2018.
+This series was the last produced by Bochco.

 On October 11, 2016, TNT canceled the series after three seasons.

 Overview

 In the first season, Homicide Inspectors Terry English and Hildy Mulligan investigate two seemingly unrelated murders only to learn both victims have ties to a Silicon Valley prodigy who is darker than anyone realizes.

 In the second season, as San Francisco recovers from a school bus massacre, English and Mulligan investigate the death of a fellow officer and uncover a conspiracy that shakes the city to its core.

 In the third season, English and Mulligan juggle investigating a football player's murder and dealing with their respective personal issues while District Attorney Mario Siletti reels from a tragedy that jeopardizes his career.